daos-stack/daos/src/control/server/README.md

 Control Server and logically reside as members of the I/O server harness.
 [`harness.go`](/src/control/server/harness.go) provides the
-`IOEngineHarness` abstraction and relevant methods.
+`EngineHarness` abstraction and relevant methods.

 ## Communications